What's The Longest Animal In The World

 Trends and Latest Developments

-While Lineus longissimus has been known to science for some time, recent research and observations continue to shed light on its biology and ecological role.
+While Lineus longissimus has been known to science for some time, recent research and observations continue to explain its biology and ecological role.
 Some notable trends and developments include:

 Length Verification